railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 * a shortcut to the unreconciled :guilabel:`Receivables and Payables`.

-The exact links depend on the modules that are installed in Open ERP.
+The exact links depend on the modules that are installed in OpenERP.

 These links are also available to her using the navigation features such as right-clicking partner fields in the GTK client.